Rabies: The Silent Killer

 Rabies is a lethal zoonotic disease, meaning it can be transmitted from animals to humans.
 This disease is caused by a virus and is often fatal once the symptoms appear.
 It affects nearly all warm-blooded vertebrates, with animals possessing a well-developed dental system, such as dogs and foxes, being at a higher risk due to disease transmission primarily through bites.

-The Rabies Virus: An Overview
+The Rabies Virus

 The causative agent of rabies is an RNA virus, part of the Mononegavirales order.
 It belongs to the Rhabdoviridae family and the Lyssavirus genus, which encompasses seven genotypes and four serotypes.
 The most prevalent serotype in certain regions is type 1, affecting both domestic and wild carnivores.